 Vikings must face Saints without CBs Alexander, Hughes

-Vikings must face Saints without CBs Alexander, HughesChicago Bears wide receiver Javon Wims, right, tries to break a tackle by Minnesota Vikings cornerback Mackensie Alexander, left, after catching a pass during the first half of an NFL football game, Sunday, Dec.
-29, 2019, in Minneapolis.
+Lions Vikings FootballDetroit Lions wide receiver Marvin Jones catches a pass ahead of Minnesota Vikings cornerback Mike Hughes, right, during the first half of an NFL football game, Sunday, Dec.
+8, 2019, in Minneapolis.
 (AP Photo/Andy Clayton-King)

 Alexander, the slot man in the nickel defense, was one of the few regulars who played in the last game against Chicago with the Vikings already locked into the sixth seed in the NFC.
 Alexander was already dealing with the injury last week and listed as questionable to face the Bears.
 He did not practice at all this week.